JTermens/APA-Project-Networks/README.md

 The aim of this project is to implement k-nearest neighbour search algorithm based on the K-d tree representation of network communities extracted from a co-expression network.

 ## Application details
-In this sc to notice the network consists of nodes and edges.
-The nodes are represented by the genes while the edges are computed using liner correlation and represent correlation values between each pair of genes.
+The co-expression network used in this project consists of nodes and edges.
+The nodes are represented by the genes while the edges are computed by using liner correlation and represent correlation values between each pair of genes.
 In order for the script to work correctly, a file containing an adjacency matrix of the network must be provided.

 Notice that you can choose the threshold of the value of correlation when constructing the network.
 In the case you don't specify it differently, the threshold is set to 0.38.
+However, it is very important to bear in mind that the number of generated communities depends directly on the threshold and that changing the threshold can affect your neighbour search.
-Here we give a figure representing the density distribution of the correlation values [![INSERT YOUR GRAPHIC HERE](https://github.com/JTermens/APA-Project-Networks/blob/master/distribution.png)]()
+Here we give a figure representing the density distribution of the correlation values that might be used as an orientative guideline in the case the threshold needs to be changed.

+[![INSERT YOUR GRAPHIC HERE](https://github.com/JTermens/APA-Project-Networks/blob/master/distribution.png)]()

 ## Getting Started
 !!
 Here we should say that the objects are in one file named 'X', the functions in the file named '', the main here.

+!! mention also the coverage folder that will be generated for the tests!!!
 ### Prerequisites

 There are some Python 3 libraries that you will need to install before running our code.